PANDA CORNER

 • Limit face washing to twice daily

-• Pat dry gently with soft towel
+• Pat dry gently with a soft towel

 • Don’t rub or pull skin